Campus accommodations are nearly sold out for this program. Please see our list of local hotels and inns.

 Discounted Passes & Scholarships

-We look forward to hosting this event, and would like everyone to be able to participate.
-Having a diversity of perspectives will be important, so please share widely.
+We look forward to hosting this event, and would like anyone to be able to join us who wants to connect, share ideas & resources, and contribute to these formative conversations.
+Having a diversity of ideas and perspectives is important, so please do share these event details with anyone you think has something important for others to know about.

 If you, your school, or your organization is able to help support this event, please register and pay the actual cost of the program using the sliding scale tiered pricing listed above.
 Educators, you can contact Moirad@eomega.org to ask about using a purchase order.

-We are currently fundraising and adding event sponsors to be able to underwrite discounted passes for students, young leaders, and partner organizations who need financial assistance in order to attend.
-RSVP here if you would like to register for a $95 weekend commuter/camping pass (meals and all other fees included).
+We are fundraising and adding event sponsors to be able to underwrite some discounted passes for students, young leaders, and partner organizations who need financial assistance in order to attend.
+RSVP here if you would like to request a $95 weekend commuter/camping pass (meals and all other fees included).

-Scholarships are available for anyone who needs further financial assistance.
+Scholarships may be available for anyone who needs further financial assistance.

 This event emerged as a collaboration between Project Drawdown and the Omega Center for Sustainable Living (OCSL).
 Our core organizing team includes PNW BOCES Center for Environmental Education, SCI21, the Cloud Institute for Sustainability Education and the Northwest Earth Institute.
 We will soon begin adding links below to a growing number of organizations, networks, and schools that are joining us in this effort.